-Application log files (except the report.log file) are written to the <lmadmin_install_dir>/logs directory (non-Windows platforms) or <lmadmin_runtimedata_dir>\logs (default installations on Windows platforms).
+Application log files (except the report.log file) are written to the lmadmin_install_dir>/logs directory (non-Windows platforms) or classing (default installations on Windows platforms).

-Table -3 • Log files
+Table 9-3 - Log files

-Log File Name Description access.log Contains information recorded about access to the license server management interface. lmadmin.log Contains information recorded by the license server. web.log Contains information recorded by the license server management interface.
+Log File Name Description access.log Contains information recorded about access to the license server management interface.
+Imadmin.log Contains information recorded by the license server. web.log Contains information recorded by the license server management interface.
 This file does not contain information about login events.
-See the access.log file for that information. <vendor>.log</vendor> These files contain information recorded by the corresponding vendor daemons (where < vendor > is the vendor daemon name).
+See the access.log file for that information. <vendor>.log</vendor> These files contain information recorded by the corresponding vendor daemons (where <vendor> is the vendor daemon name).
 Each vendor daemon has its own log file, called the debug log file.
-In the installation package, you should see the demo.log file as the debug log file for the default demo vendor daemon. report.log A sample report log for the demo vendor daemon.
+In the installation package, you should see the demo.log file as the debug log file for the default demo vendor daemon.</vendor> report.log A sample report log for the demo vendor daemon.
 Each vendor daemon can maintain a separate report log to record information about features that have been checked out by users.
 By default, a vendor daemon does not maintain report logs.
 This capability (in addition to the location of the report log file) must be enabled using the Options file.
-FLEXnet_Publisher_License_Ser ver_Manager_Install MM_dd_yyyy_hh_mm_ss.log A log recording events of the lmadmin installation.
-This file is usually created in the uninstall\Logs directory located under the installation root directory.
-However, the lmadmin installer might create it under a different name and location.
-If necessary, contact the publisher for the log file's name and location.
-Note • Prior to Imadmin 11.10.1, the installation log file was created directly under the installation root directory.